kazel04/ID-Assg/README.md

 Interactive Demo Website for a Mental Health Chatbot Assistant

+Github.io page: https://kazel04.github.io/ID_Psyche_website/ (Bug found where index.html works when downloaded but not in Github.io page)

 This website was developed to gain the attention of youths who are looking to try out the mental health chatbot assistant through the usage of animations, demo images and interactive chatbots.

 The key goal of the website is to encourage youths as well as organisations to try out the chatbot themselves by signing up for a free trial account.